tariqajyusuf/fidesdocs/pages/fides/cli_support/cicd.md

 The following code snippets are meant as simple example implementations, and illustrate Fides can integrate with various popular CI pipeline tools.
 They are not designed for immediate production use.

-!!!
-Tip "Always inspect, understand, and test your production CI configuration files."
+<Callout>Always inspect, understand, and test your production CI configuration files.</Callout>

 ### GitHub Actions